Kryptator/elf-xml-to-json/README.md

 ✅ All JSONs will match the repo’s original data model perfectly.
 ✅ No dummy stats or unexpected data remain.
 ✅ All file names follow a unified naming convention matching the repo.

-Your ELF data is now fully unified and ready for analysis!

 ---